naufaleka03/DoCare-AI/README.md

 |Sekar Wening Candra Kinanthi|A012B4KX4094 |Mobile Development|

 ## About Docare AI
-DoCare AI is a healthcare app designed to help users recognize and respond to their symptoms through AI-based chatbot technology<br>
+DoCare AI is a healthcare app designed to help users recognize and respond to their symptoms through AI-based chatbot technology.
+The app offers personalized guidance by analyzing the symptoms entered by users and providing initial advice on how to manage them.<br>

 ## Machine Learning Architecture